EOFY Offer: 90% off your plan for your first 3 months

 Key takeaways

-• Calculate net revenue by subtracting discounts, returns, and allowances from gross revenue to get a realistic picture of the money you actually keep from sales.
+• Track both gross and net revenue regularly by subtracting discounts, returns, and allowances from total sales, so you get a realistic picture of what your business actually earns.

 What is revenue in accounting?